JefkeB/Arduino-VSCode/README.md

 - add ```extern "C" void initialise_monitor_handles(void);``` to the beginning of the sketch.
 - add a call to ```initialise_monitor_handles();```  to the setup function.
 Launch.json is already configured to use semihosting.
 Only the ```target``` and the ```device``` need to be set.
+- for a BluePill F103 pin PB3 it the SWO output (connect it to CN4-6 from a stlink seperated from a nucleo board)

 ### Useful commands